Decompositional equivalence: A fundamental symmetry underlying quantum theory: Decompositional equivalence and Landauer's principle together imply quantum theory

-Let us now adopt an explicitly theoretical, ``god's eye'' perspective; indeed this perspective is already implicit in Fig. 2.
-From this perspective, the physical state of $\mathbf{B_{O}}$ can be described as a spatial configuration of objects, some one of which may, but need not, be in contact with $\mathbf{O}$'s meter stick.
-Let $\mathcal{H}_{\mathbf{B_{O}}}$ be an abstract space of to-be-characterized structure that contains these states.
-The self-interaction $H_{\mathbf{B_{O}}}$ then includes the mechanism that occasionally moves an object into contact with $\mathbf{O}$'s meter stick.
-As this is the only mechanism that affects the state of $\mathbf{O}$, we can assume for simplicity that this is the only mechanism implemented by $H_{\mathbf{B_{O}}}$.
+Let us now adopt an explicitly theoretical, ``god's eye'' perspective on the $\mathbf{O}$ - $\mathbf{B_{O}}$ interaction; indeed this perspective is already implicit in Fig. 2.
+From this perspective, the ``ontic'' physical state of $\mathbf{B_{O}}$ can be described as a spatial configuration of objects, some one of which may, but need not, be in contact with $\mathbf{O}$'s meter stick.
+The mechanism that occasionally moves an object into contact with $\mathbf{O}$'s meter stick can be considered to be implemented by a self-interaction $\hat{H}_{\mathbf{B_{O}}}$ (again notationally anticipating the Hamiltonian) that acts on these states.
+As this is the only mechanism that affects the state of $\mathbf{O}$, we can assume for simplicity that this is the only mechanism implemented by $\hat{H}_{\mathbf{B_{O}}}$.
+Both the states and $\hat{H}_{\mathbf{B_{O}}}$ can, from this perspective, be considered classical as further discussed in \S 5.7 below.

-What is of interest, however, is how the state space $\mathcal{H}_{\mathbf{B_{O}}}$ and dynamics $H_{\mathbf{B_{O}}}$ can be described from $\mathbf{O}$'s perspective, using only the information obtainable by observation to construct the description.
-This limited, observer's perspective, not the theoretical, ``god's eye'' perspective, is the one that is of interest because it is the perspective that we, as human observers, in fact experience.
+The ``god's eye'' perspective is not, however, the perspective of any observer; no measurements can be made from this perspective.
+What is of interest is how the observable results of the action of the dynamics $\hat{H}_{\mathbf{B_{O}}}$ can be described from $\mathbf{O}$'s perspective, using only the information obtainable by observation to construct the description.
+This limited, observer's perspective, not the theoretical, ``god's eye'' perspective, is the one that we, as human observers, in fact experience.
 A theory inferred from this perspective is the only kind of theory that can be constructed on the basis of observational evidence.
-As we will see, a \textit{physical} theory inferred from this perspective has the formal structure of quantum theory.
+As we will see, a \textit{physical} theory inferred from this perspective, i.e. a theory that describes transitions between \textit{observationally-distinguishable states}, has the formal structure of quantum theory.